 Tablets are extremely easy to use such that very young kids can intuitively use them much faster than trying to deal with a regular laptop.
 Now, this isn't really a gift that should be strictly for a child as they aren't necessarily the most rugged of devices.
 The screens are particularly vulnerable to drops.
 Many aftermarket cases can address this issue though.
 Still, tablets are great learning tools thanks to the wide range of applications available.
 They are also great for entertainment and communications.
-There are a wide range of tablets with the average price with prices starting around $200 and some even feature special children's modes to limit content.
+The best part is that the latest versions of the software for them have improved parental controls as well.
+There are a wide range of tablets with prices starting around $200.

 While motion video is great, sometimes the ability to take a still picture can be just as fun and more rewarding.
 With the ease of printing out digital photos and the size and performance of digital cameras, they can make a great gift.
 While there are child specific cameras, they tend to have poor performance and not very sturdy.
 Instead, I like to recommend the water and shock resistant cameras.
-The Olympus TG-320 is a nice option thanks to 3m water proof and 1.5m shock resistance ratings.
-It is relatively compact yet packs a surprisingly high 14.2 megapixel resolution.
-It even manages to fit a 3.6x zoom inside the body.
-All this in a price around $130.
+The Olympus TG-630 is a nice option thanks to 3m water proof and 1.5m shock resistance ratings.
+It is relatively compact yet packs a surprisingly high 12 megapixel resolution.
+It even manages to fit a 5x zoom inside the body.
+Like all cameras these days, it also has the ability to shoot up to 1080p video as well.
+All this in a price around $150 to $200.

 While a drawing tablet like the Kids Designer may be great for younger kids, it lacks the flexibility for art that an older child might want.
 A more traditional approach to arts is really needed rather than a system that is locked into a set of arts and crafts projects.
 Instead, older children would be better served by a low cost standard drawing tablet for the computer.
-The Wacom Bamboo connect which is low cost and compact.
+The Wacom Intuos Pen and Touch is low cost and compact.
 The smaller surface area may be a bit more difficult to use but it offers the same performance and flexibility of the larger Bamboo when it comes to the pen input.
-It does lack multitouch capability though.
+The tablet can also act as a multitouch pointing device.
 Priced around $100.

-Let's face it, smaller kids have trouble using standard keyboards and mice.
+Let's face it, smaller kids have trouble using standard keyboards.
 The reason is that the keys are not laid out in any alphabetical order to make it easy for them to find the proper key.
 They also tend to be too big to use with their smaller hands.
-The FunKeyBoard and FunMouse combo from Chester Creek Technologies is designed specifically with kids in mind.
-The mouse is smaller to fit in their smaller hands and the keyboard has color coded keys to make it easier for them to distinguish between consonants, vowels, symbols, numbers and function keys.
-Priced around $35.
+The LearningBoard from Chester Creek Technologies is designed specifically with kids in mind.
+The keyboard has color coded keys to make it easier for them to distinguish between consonants, vowels, symbols, numbers and function keys.
+Priced around $20.